Abduljebar49/Frontend-Exercise/README.md

 ## Contributing

 We welcome contributions to this project!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README file based on your project's specific requirements and structure.